vgarciasc/tts2pnp/README.md

 These are the settings configurable in `files.json`:

+- `game`: the name of the game.
+Relevant when saving as PDF.
 - `a4_pix`: the size (in pixels) of the final A4 file that you want.
 All final files will have these dimensions.
 Should be proportional to `a4_dim`.
 Example: `[2480, 3508]`.
 - `a4_dim`: the size (in millimeters) of an A4 paper.
 Trivially the value is `[210, 297]`, but you may want to change this if printing in another kind of paper.
+- `save_as_pdf`: boolean.
+If true, will save the results in a single PDF; otherwise, as a series of PNG images. **Warning: saving a PDF with lots of heavy files may slow down your computer.**
 - `output_path`: the folder in which the processed files will be exported, relative to current path.
 Example: `data/exported`.
 - `card_files`: array with information pertaining to groups of files.
   - `name`: name of the group of files.
 This will be used in the saving step: if `name` is "characters", then the exported files will be "characters_0.png", "characters_1.png", etc.